Copyright and logos

 This is possible.
 As the name suggests, a trademark can be applied to the logo as it is an identifying mark of the brand identity.

 It is also possible to apply for a registered trademark on a per country or region basis.
-Registered trademarks are administered nationally by a country's national trademark office (Copyright Witness do not register trademarks); if you are interested in a trademark, you should contact a trademark attorney or your national patent or trademark office for further details.
+Registered trademarks are administered nationally by a country's national trademark office (Copyright Witness do not register trademarks); if you are interested in registering a trademark, you should contact a trademark attorney or your national patent or trademark office for further details.

-In practice, businesses will tend to only register trademarks in countries where they have a strong trading relationship and fall back on copyright protection in the remaining countries.
+In practice, businesses will tend to only register trademarks in countries where they have a strong trading relationship and fall back on copyright or passing off protection in the remaining countries.
 A registration of the logo with ourselves provides a low cost way to secure independent evidence of your prior claim in case of incidents in countries where you do not have a trademark.